 Understanding iShares MSCI EAFE ETF's Unusual Options Activity

-iShares MSCI EAFE ETF (NYSE:EFA) shares experienced unusual options activity on Monday.
-The stock price moved down to $76.66 following the option alert.
+Shares of iShares MSCI EAFE ETF (NYSE:EFA) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $77.27.

 - Sentiment: BULLISH